VigneshLoganathanRamesh/Cost-Sensitive-Uncertainty-Triage-for-SOC-Ransomware-Detection/README.md

 Three different feature modalities on purpose — if the triage layer only works on one kind of data, it isn't much of a framework.

-⚠️ **The data files are not in this repo.** They're large and each publisher has their own redistribution terms.
-See [`dataset/README.md`](dataset/README.md) for filenames and download links.

 ---

 ## Repository structure